JhouLab/DigitalStereotaxAdapter/README.md

 4. Two 6" calipers (about $8 each): READ STEP 1 INSTRUCTIONS BELOW BEFORE YOU BUY: https://www.amazon.com/Digital-Caliper-Adoric-Calipers-Measuring/dp/B07DFFYCXS
 5. Kevlar cutting tool (or equivalent), e.g.: https://www.amazon.com/Xuron-Model-9180-Kevlar-Scissor/dp/B00068P3TY
 6. Two 6mm long M3 screws with washers, like this: https://www.amazon.com/HELIFOUNER-Phillips-Screws-Kit-Stainless/dp/B0BV9CF62L
-7. Optional (but recommended): #8-32 tap and #8x32-3/8" machine screw for securing digital readout to base clamps.
+7. Optional (but recommended): #8-32 tap and #8x32-1/4" machine screw for securing digital readout to base clamps.
+8. Silicone glue (e.g. "Amazong Goop" or equivalent) for attaching base clamp to stereotaxic frame base.

 Note: the 3D printed parts in this project are intended to fit snugly to each other and to the other parts.
 This is by design, to eliminate any loose play in the system.
 But this also means that this project could be affected by small